KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 The searching functionality can be used for the selection of the glossaries.
 Use the download icon to get the zip file.

-By connecting with admin privileges to a target tenant, the user selects the *Import* tab from the Export/Import main window.
+By connecting with admin privileges to a target tenant, the user selects the *Import* tab from the Export/Import main window. once selected the zip file through the browsing button just click the uploading icon.

 .. figure:: media/image91.png